QLD Workplace Bullying Lawyers Brisbane

 What Qualifies as Workplace Bullying?

-• Over time, the unwarranted behaviour keeps recurring.
+• Over time, the unwanted behaviour keeps repeating itself.

-• A single incidence of unreasonable conduct does not define bullying at work.
+• A single incident of unreasonable conduct does not define bullying at work.

-The Work Health and Safety Act 2011 (Qld) outlines your right to a safe working environment.
-For immediate legal advice, call Splatt Lawyers now on 1800 700 125.
-For free, a workplace bullying lawyer will explain your legal position.
+• The Work Health and Safety Act 2011 (Qld) outlines your right to a safe working environment.

 100% No Win, No Fee Workplace Bullying Compensation

-• There are no legal fees or costs during your case
+• Pay no legal fees or costs until settlement

 • Pay our fees and charges when you win